8 ways to cure scabies

 You can easily overdose if you take too much too often.
 It can build up in your system and you can overdose.

-And overdoing won’t kill the mites any better.
+And overdosing won’t kill the mites any better.
 Enough is enough.

 It just turns out treating scabies is a very boring, tedious process.